Ratstail91/sineQL/README.md

 sineQL is a web API query language that mimics graphQL, designed solely for fun.

 sineQL consists of two languages - the schema language, and the query language. sineQL assumes that the records are related in a non-looping tree-structure, defined by the schema language.
+Also, each non-scalar type queried is returned as an array.

+The handler's definition is left up to the user.

 ## Example Server